top of page

 "Nor Limestone Islands" (1971)

-Laputa, of course, is ruled by what we would nowadays call intellectuals.
-Through the Laputans, Swift lampooned the Royal Society, with its style scientists, mathematicians, and philosophers, people he thought were absorbed in abstraction and detached from the ordinary, including faith.
-Hence, the notorious passage about the dog is a parody of a real experiment performed by Robert Hooke (1635-1703).
-From Hooke's report of opening the thorax of a dog and keeping it alive by using bellows to direct air into its lungs:
+Swift’s Laputa is ruled by hapless intellectuals.
+Through the Laputans, Swift cocks a snook at the Royal Society, with its politics and its scientists, antiquarians, mathematicians, cognoscenti, and philosophers.
+Swift thought they rode hobbyhorses hard and were detached from the ordinary, including the reality of faith.
+Hence, the withering passage about the dog in Gulliver’s Travels.
+It parodies a real experiment performed by Robert Hooke (1635-1703).
+The following is from Hooke's grisly handwritten report about opening the thorax of a dog.
+Hooke kept the animal alive by using bellows to direct air into its lungs:

 Swift's merciless satire: